Garden State (film): Plot

 The next day, Mark tells Andrew that he needs help "tracking down" a going-away present for him.
 Sam, Andrew, and Mark spend the day together, ending it in a quarry in Newark where Mark talks to a man named Albert, who is employed in keeping intruders out of the quarry.
-The three visitors discuss the reasons for which Albert and his wife choose to live in the quarry.
+The three discuss the reasons why Albert and his wife choose to live in the quarry.
 Albert explains that living there and exploring the quarry is "doing something that's completely unique, that's never been done before," mirroring an earlier speech by Sam.
 Finally, Albert explains that what actually matters is living with his family.
 Andrew is inspired by the conversation, and outside in the rain, he climbs atop a derelict crane and screams into the quarry, joined by Sam and Mark.
 He and Sam then share a kiss.

 When Sam and Andrew look at the gift later on, it turns out to be Andrew's mother's favorite pendant, one of the items Mark stole from her grave, sold, and subsequently located.
-Andrew eventually talks with his father, and states that he was not to blame for his mother's accident and that he will live the rest of his life without medications.
+Andrew eventually talks with his father, and states that he was not to blame for his mother's accident and that he will live the rest of his life without medication.
 He forgives his father and says he wants to build a better relationship with him.

-The morning after, Andrew says his goodbyes to Sam at the airport, while she begs him not to leave.
+The morning after, Andrew says his goodbyes to Sam at the airport while she begs him not to leave.
 He acknowledges that she has changed his life but also recognizes that he still has to fix his personal problems before continuing the relationship.
 Andrew boards the flight, and Sam is left crying in a telephone booth.
-Andrew, changing his mind, returns to Sam and says he doesn't want to waste any more of his life without her.
+Andrew, changing his mind, returns to Sam and says he does not want to waste any more of his life without her.
 He wonders what to do next, and the two then kiss.